top of page

 • Highlight key differences

-• Summarize the distinction
+• Summarise the distinction

 • Example: "Distinguish between data and information in a digital context."